Catherine-Hao/SI507-final-project/README.md

 The basic data structure in this system is a tree.
 The 1000 pieces of movie data from IMDb could be organized into a tree based on whether the film fits the users' requirements.
 Following the order of the hierarchical set of questions, the movie data which doesn't meet the users' preferences would be abondoned.
 However, if there's no movie that exactly fit the users' needs, the system would return to the last node of the tree which has values to retrieve a movie that fits the user' needs.

 <b>Packages: </b></br>
-The python packages for this system to work besides the built in packages include requests, flask, BeautifulSoup, webbrowser, pandas, etc.
+The python packages for this system to work besides the built in packages include requests, flask, BeautifulSoup, pandas, etc. I used BeautifulSoup to grape 1000 movies' information, and used requests to access movie reviews data via API Keys (Here are some keys that I've applied: 'k_nm384tne', 'k_2mhyidz7', 'k_z95hbpgk').

 <b>Codes: </b> </br>
 In data-source repository: